kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-language.md

 ### Jobs

-Scala - the language you'll write KijiExpress jobs in - is object-oriented, so while functions are called with the familiar syntax `function(object)`, there are sometimes _methods_ defined on _objects_, where the syntax of using that method on the object is `object.function(parameters)`.
+Scala - the language in which you'll write KijiExpress jobs - is object-oriented, so while functions are called with the familiar syntax `function(object)`, there are sometimes _methods_ defined on _objects_, where the syntax of using that method on the object is `object.function(parameters)`.